TrishalaMahesh/linux/README.md

     - Exit 32 : WRMSR
       - without EPT: ```CPUID 0x4ffffffd exit count for exit_type 32 is 311759```
       - with EPT :  ``` CPUID 0x4ffffffd exit count for exit_type 32 is 429025```
-- Few type of exits that occured exclusively in shadow paging
+- Few type of exits that occurred exclusively in shadow paging
   - Exit 33 : VM-entry failure due to invalid guest state
       - without EPT: ```CPUID 0x4ffffffd exit count for exit_type 33 is 0```
       - with EPT :  ``` CPUID 0x4ffffffd exit count for exit_type 33 is 23010```